 An even more serious limitation for reform is the lack of any resource base.
-Duesa are nominal and there is no way to raise them without excluding the very people the PEA is trying to serve.
-The finanacial and organizational dependence on the Institute remains.
-With that dependence goes the unresolved tension between the research and academic mandate of the Institute and the more service and development oriented activities set forth in the reform goals of the PEA.
+Dues are nominal, and there is no way to increase them without excluding the very people the PEA is trying to serve.
+The financial and organizational dependence on the IAE remains.
+With that dependence goes the unresolved tension between the research and academic mandate of the institute and the more service and development oriented activities set forth in the reform goals of the PEA.
 The reform effort has demonstrated that the PEA can create and implement effective new approaches when given access to resources.
 The Eastern Region appears to have started down the road to developing the skills and experience necessary to raise outside funds for such efforts.
-Whether, even there, a more secure long-term source of funding can be found remains problematic.
+Whether, even there, finding a more secure long-term source of funding remains problematic.
 The chances of the reforms at the regional level spreading to the national organization are not good until some of these basic structural limitations can be addressed.